manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 If HeroBase is annotated with `@part`, Hero methods are called using _delegation_.

 Delegation is more rigorous.
-It enables polymorphic calls from linked parts where StudentPart can override Person methods so that the implementation of Person defers to StudentPart.
+It enables polymorphic calls from linked parts where Wizard can override Hero methods so that the implementation of Hero defers to Wizard.
 ```java
 @part class BaseHero implements Hero {
   . . .
 }
 ```
-With `@part` the call to `wizard.performTurn()` results in:
+With `@part` the call to `wizard.takeAction()` results in:
 ```text
     Cast spell!
 ```
-Inside PersonPart `this` refers to Wizard in terms of the Hero interface.
+Inside BaseHero `this` refers to Wizard in terms of the Hero interface.
 Thus, the call to `attack()` dispatches _dynamically_.
 This "true" form of delegation solves _the Self problem_.

 ## Self-preservation